About me

 Doyle, M.A., Schurer, S., Silburn, S. (2022).
 Unintended consequences of welfare reform: evidence from birth outcomes of Aboriginal Australians.
 Journal of Health Economics 84, July 2022, 102618 [EALE 2019 Best Poster Award, September 2019, Uppsala].

-Cobb-Clark, D., Kettlewell, N., Schurer, S., Silburn, S. (2021) The effect of quarantining welfare on school attendance in Indigenous communities.
-The Journal of Human Resources Published online before print September 9, 2021, doi: 10.3368/jhr.1218-9909R2.
+Cobb-Clark, D., Kettlewell, N., Schurer, S., Silburn, S. (2023) The effect of quarantining welfare on school attendance in Indigenous communities.
+The Journal of Human Resources 58(6), 2072-2110.

-I am an Associate Editor of the European Economic Review, a member of the National Economic Panel of the Economic Society of Australia, and a board member and secretary of the Association for Economic Research of Indigenous Peoples.
-In 2021, I received the Australian Young Economist of the Year Award (Economic Society of Australia) and University of Sydney Vice-Chancellor Award for Excellence (Outstanding Teaching & Research).
+My program of research is funded by the National Health and Medical Research Council, the MRFF, ANROWS, the James Martin Institute for Public Policy, and the NSW Government Communities & Justice.
+I am an Associate Editor of the European Economic Review, a member of the National Economic Panel of the Economic Society of Australia, and a board member and secretary of the Association for Economic Research of Indigenous Peoples

 Links to my CV, email, IZA DP & HCEO DP, Google Scholar Citations.
 Recent public appearances: The Conversation Vox.eu The New Daily Campus Review HCEO Network ABC National Radio OECD Forum Network.